Talon876/talon876.github.com/_posts/2012-06-18-environment-variables.md

 Walk through (or just read) the following steps to see what the `PATH` variable does.

 1. Open a text editor and create a file named `madness.bat` with the following contents:
-    {% highlight bat %}

         @echo off
         echo "Madness?
 This. is.
-SPARTA!"{% endhighlight bat %}
+SPARTA!"
 2. Create a folder called `sparta` on the `C:\` drive.
 3. Save `madness.bat` in the folder `C:\sparta`.
 4. Open a terminal/command prompt and enter the command: `madness`.
 This causes an error